Nekroze/codeforthought/docs/index.rst

 and if it comes down to it windows notepad will work fine as well...
 However if you want to go with something more like this then give Notepad++_ a try.

+This can all be done in pure windows obviously however programming in *Linux* is just much nicer.
+If you wish to program in windows only (without Cygwin_) you will need everything bar the *POSIX* environment and a text editor such as, at least, Notepad++_ for editing code and be able to use the command prompt to run your code.
+There may be mention of tools that are different to use or non existant on windows.
+Most likely in these cases there are alternatives that should not be too hard to find with a good Google_.

 .. _Xubuntu: http://xubuntu.org/
 .. _VirtualBox: https://www.virtualbox.org/
 .. _Cygwin: http://www.cygwin.com/